Leproide/SayNoMore/README.md

 rm argon-check.php
 ```

-Leaving it online would expose your PHP version and capabilities — useful
+Leaving it online would expose your PHP version and capabilities, useful
 information for an attacker.

 ## ⚙️ Configuration